shivanshguleria/Get-It-Quick/README.md

 ### Running The Program

--Go to directory where the code is saved
+-Go to directory where the repo is saved

 -Open CMD